 Why is thyroid disease frequently missed

-Studies show that women are 7 to 10 times more likely to be diagnosed with thyroid disease than men, but still millions of men are walking around with an undiagnosed thyroid condition.
+Studies show that women are 7 to 10 times more likely to be diagnosed with symptoms of thyroid disease than men, but still millions of men are walking around with an undiagnosed thyroid condition.
 A blood test to check for Thyroid Stimulating Hormone (TSH) is the most common method to diagnose thyroid disease.

 Researchers moved the goal post of “what is a normal TSH range,” which is a major contributor to missed diagnosis of an over or under active thyroid.
 In 2003, the American Association of Clinical Endocrinologists (AACE) revised the “normal” TSH range to 0.3 to 3.042 from 0.5 and 5.0.
 This modification left millions of people who actually have thyroid disease as now untreated.
 This is due to being called “normal,” when in fact they may have a less severe case of the thyroid disorder.